When a Microchip is Required:

 * a working dog is any dog kept solely or principally for the purposes of herding or driving stock.

-We provide monthly microchipping clinics at its service centres.
+We provide monthly microchipping clinics .
 The clinics are free for those dogs who are legally required to be microchipped.
 Please note that:

 - This service is only offered once a month.

 - If, because of distance or dog numbers, you can't get to a clinic, you may arrange for an Animal Control Officer to do the microchipping at your place.

 Please note that working dogs and dogs registered before July 1, 2006 can still be microchipped free of charge.